 2. What happens if an LST loses its peg?

-3. Can I avoid liquidation when using LSTs?
+3. Can I reduce liquidation risk when using LSTs?

-4. Is LST collateral risk higher than regular ETH?
+4. Is LST collateral risk higher than using ETH directly?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.